Caregiving: Using a Bedpan or Urinal

 How to help with a bedpan

 Start by gathering supplies.
 You will need a bedpan, gloves, and toilet paper or wet wipes.
+A pad to protect the bed is also helpful.
 Make sure you have a place to set the bedpan aside while you help with wiping or getting dressed.

 Help get the bedpan into position.

-- Have the person sit up or lift up the hips slightly and then slide the bedpan under the person.
-Or if you have a helper, help the person lift his or her hips as your helper slides the bedpan under the person's buttocks.
+- Have the person sit up or lift up the hips slightly, and then slide the bedpan under the person.
+Or if you have a helper, help the person lift the hips as your helper slides the bedpan under the person's buttocks.

 - Or you can help the person turn to the side.
-Gently press the bedpan against his or her bottom and then help them turn back onto the bedpan.
+Gently press the bedpan against their bottom, and then help them turn back onto the bedpan.

 Help the person wipe if needed.

 Rinse and wash the bedpan using a disinfectant diluted with water.
 It may help to use a small sprayer that attaches to the toilet water supply.
 Dry the bedpan or let it air-dry.